What is Sanctions Screening?

 In summary, sanctions breaches constitute serious offenses and thus have a severe impact.
 Therefore, institutions must efficiently screen customers against relevant sanctions lists.
 However, as sanction lists are constantly updated, it is crucial to ensure that sanctions screening processes keep up with changes while avoiding inefficiencies and reducing false positives.

-What are the Challenges Facing Sanctions Screening?
+What are the Challenges Facing Sanctions Screening Solutions?

 According to the data company Refinitiv, as of early 2020, there were more than 34,000 explicit sanctions across more than 280 sanction programs, with an increase of 62% since September 2017.

-The Importance of Choosing the Right AML/KYC Customer and Sanctions Screening Partner
+Choosing the Right AML/KYC Sanctions Screening Partner

 Despite the inherent challenges of Customer Screening, the right AML/KYC partner can help you implement a robust and cost-effective solution, as outlined below.